green-party-dublin-central/nh-web/site/content/post/holy-cross-college.md

 Full plans for the development can be found at the Holy Cross College SHD Application website: <https://holycrosscollegeshd.ie/>

 The developer has also produced a [simplified overview of the application.](</docs/Development-Update-May-2021 FINAL.pdf>)

-## Queries and Public Meeting

-I will host an online meeting at **8pm on Monday August 9th** to discuss the application, hear any observations from people in the area and outline the process for sending an observation to An Bord Pleanála.
-[Click here to register](https://m.neasahourigan.com/holycross-shd).

-If you can't make the meeting or if you have any queries in relation to this development please don’t hesitate to get in touch on [Neasa.Hourigan@oireachtas.ie](mailto:Neasa.Hourigan@oireachtas.ie?subject=Holy%20Cross%20College%20SHD&body=Dear%20Neasa%2C%0D%0A) or (01) 618 3172

-If you are making an observation yourself you can refer to my a guide on [making an observation on a planning application](https://neasahourigan.com/post/planning-observation/)

 [](https://neasahourigan.com/post/planning-observation/)